4 DAYS FROM $1,899

 If you’ve purchased your airfare through Vantage, you’ll be met at the airport by a representative who will assist with your included transfer to your hotel in the heart of Dublin’s most popular district — in walking distance to pubs, restaurants, shopping, and other attractions.

 The rest of the day is yours to relax.
-This evening, you’ll gather with fellow President's Club members for a Welcome Dinner in the hotel.
+This evening, you’ll gather for a Welcome Dinner in the hotel.

 Explore Dublin’s treasures, including Trinity College and the Book of Kells